-Honestly, you would need to a nice chunk of time to check it all off of your list, we’ve been twice and haven’t even scratched the surface of the city.
+Honestly, you would need a lot of time to check it all off your list.
+We’ve been twice and haven’t scratched the city’s surface.
 We hope you find a few things to do in Venice that break away from the traditional tourist haunts.
-(Don’t worry though the things are great for a reason).
-Here are some attractions and activities that make up the best things to do in Venice.
+(Don’t worry, though, the things are great for a reason).
+Here are some attractions and activities that makeup Venice’s best things to do.

 Taxi Down the Grand Canal

 Even if you only have two days in Venice, this should be at the top of your things to do in Venice.
 The public water taxis are a hard sell in Venice ambiance.
 It is certainly not a cheap experience, but Venice is an amazing sight to take in by water.

 It’s also a much better value than a gondola as prices are comparable, and you cover much more water in a speedboat.
 The higher-end private water taxis will include sparkling wine and snacks, but you’ll have to pay around €125 an hour.

 We love to visit Venice in the offseason, and anyone in the travel know avoids the summer months throughout Europe.
 However, there is another busy period where it’s worth the crowds.

 That is in February when the city celebrates Carnival.
 Nearly three million people dress in masquerade costumes and head to balls around the city.
 The festivities date back to the Renaissance, when Venetians would wear gilded masks, feathered hats, black capes, and gowns.

 If you’re looking for free things to do in Venice, just explore the neighborhoods!
 The residential neighborhoods of Venice are where the city shines its brightest in our eyes.

 Once you pry away from the busier areas of San Marco, Cannaregio, and San Polo, you’ll find the neighborhoods of Castello and Dorsoduro.
 In a city that can feel crowded anytime, you finally get the chance to breathe in these neighborhoods.
 That’s why they are our absolute favorite areas of Venice.